Bongbong Marcos: Ill-gotten Marcos family wealth

 In addition, by the time their father was ousted from power in 1986, both Marcos Jr. and Imee held key posts in the Marcos administration.
 Imee was already 30 when she was appointed as the national head of the Kabataang Barangay in the late 1970s, and Marcos Jr. was in his 20s when he took up the vice-gubernatorial post for the province of Ilocos Norte in 1980, and then became governor of that province from 1983 until the Marcos family was ousted from Malacañang in 1986.

+As an Officer of the Philippine Constabulary

+Marcos Jr. was commissioned as a Second Lieutenant in the Philippine Constabulary Reserve in 1978, as a member of the Presidential Security Command, while serving as a special presidential assistant for his father.
+He had also undergone a six-month officer course at the Philippine Marine Training Center.

 EDSA revolution and exile (1986–1991)

 During the last days of the 1986 People Power Revolution, Bongbong Marcos, dressed in combat fatigues to project his warlike stance, pushed his father Ferdinand Marcos to give the order to his remaining troops to attack and blow up Camp Crame despite the presence of hundreds of thousands of civilians there.
 The elder Marcos did not follow his son's urgings.

 Fearful of a scenario in which Marcos's presence in the Philippines would lead to a civil war, the Reagan administration withdrew its support for the Marcos government, and flew Marcos and a party of about 80 individuals – the extended Marcos family and a number of close associates – from the Philippines to Hawaii despite Ferdinand Marcos's objections.
 Bongbong Marcos and his family were on the flight with his parents.